 - Ability to measure and report on learning and business data

 A scalable LMS will allow you to easily manage costs, include any desired features and functionality, and scale as your eLearning needs grow.
 Analytical reporting will enable you to determine both the quantitative and qualitative value of your eLearning for a clear measurement of the ROI from your budget.
 Adding eCommerce systems that integrate flawlessly with both the LMS and analytics technology provides the opportunity to understand exactly how to grow your eLearning revenues.

 When these systems are fully integrated with each other it creates an easy and seamless user experience.
 Getting all three systems (LMS, eCommerce, and Analytics) from a single technology provider should guarantee that every aspect of your eLearning works well together.
 It is also an excellent way to keep down the costs of using multiple platforms, so long as the pricing structure is clear and doesn’t have hidden supplementary fees for patching and upgrades.

 If you are in the training business or association industry, you might wonder how to sell courses online effectively and increase your ROI?
 Here are the 5 factors to consider when selling courses online to get you started.

-Utilize a single eLearning technology provider that can offer an open source LMS that is fully integrated with eCommerce and analytics systems.
+Utilize a single eLearning technology provider that can offer a scalable LMS that is fully integrated with eCommerce and analytics systems.